-For Monmouth sponsored programs, students can take courses to fulfill any of the above requirements.
+For Monmouth sponsored programs, students can take courses to fulfill any of the above requirements if they are available.

 The Study Abroad Office is responsible for registering students for their study abroad semester.
-However, this can only be done one semester prior to departure because the foreign institutions cannot confirm classes prior to that time.
+This is done once students sign the 'Confirmation of Enrollment' and pay the $500 deposit that is applicable toward total costs.
 If you are advising students in the spring during the priority registration time, and they want to study abroad for the following spring semester, they should be advised to register at Monmouth for classes on campus temporarily.
 This is recommended as a safeguard to students in case they change their minds and can no longer study abroad.

-Students should also be advised to attend a First-Step Meeting (times and dates are announced in The Outlook and through student e-mail broadcasts during the first few weeks of each semester).
+Students should also be advised to attend a Study Abroad 1st Step Meeting that are held on Wednesday's at 2:45 in Edison 117.
 These meetings cover a lot of information on what the program will be like.
 If students want to apply they should download the Application Packet from the Study Abroad home page that has everything they need to get started including the application and class offerings.

-Students participating in Study Abroad through Monmouth University or the College Consortium for International Studies will have actual earned grades posted to their academic record/transcript.
+Students participating in Study Abroad through Monmouth University will have actual earned grades posted to their academic record/transcript.
 Grades will not be used in calculating the Grade Point Average (GPA).
-Students studying on their own at international institutions (through American institutions other than Monmouth University) must complete the form, Permission to Take Courses at Another Institution.
+Students studying on outside programs at international institutions must complete the form, Permission to Take Courses at Another Institution.
+Students must have prior permission from the Registrar's Office.
 Grades earned of a “C” or better will be posted as a “T” (transfer) grade on the student’s academic record.

 All courses will equal 4 credits, and students are not issued mid-term grades.
 Academics in Australia tend to be more rigorous than at US institutions, and many returnees tell us that coursework was the same or more difficult than at Monmouth.
 The biggest difference is that there is much less continual assessment at Macquarie University.
 Most classes require one or two major tests and one or two papers.
 Some classes can have as little as one test and one paper to assess a student’s knowledge.